samblenny/fruit-jam-lines-screensaver/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2025 Sam Blenny -->
 # Fruit Jam Lines Screensaver

-This is a twisty-lines graphics toy inspired by retro screensavers from the 1990's (Macintosh After Dark 2 Night Lines, Windows 95 Mystify, etc).
+This is a twisty-lines CircuitPython graphics toy inspired by screensavers from the 1990's (Macintosh After Dark 2 NightLines, Windows 95 Mystify, etc).
 To make the trail of lines, the code keeps track of two bouncing-ball style points and draws a line between them.
 Each new line gets added to a list, and the oldest line gets dropped off the end.
 The line colors cycle through a color swirl palette generated from a gradient using the LCh color space.
+This is meant for picodvi video output on RP2350 boards including Metro RP2350 and Fruit Jam.

 ![screenshot-1](img/lines-screenshot-1.png)